 Articles & papers

-An introduction to the concept of knowledge structures
+Part 1: An introduction to the concept of knowledge structures

-This is Part 1 of an ongoing series on knowledge structures.
 I look at why the concept of knowledge structures is important, explain what a knowledge structure is and describe the different types of knowledge structures.
 Read here.

-Using the knowledge organisation hierarchy
+Part 2: Using the knowledge organisation hierarchy

-This is Part 2 of an ongoing series on knowledge structures.
 The knowledge organisation hierarchy is a model that can be used for understanding the hierarchical organisation of knowledge and how to approach the structuring of content.
 Read here.

 Organising knowledge with multi-level content: Making knowledge easier to understand, remember and communicate